 Creates a mutex and returns a pointer to it.

 name is a string identifying the created mutex.
-It is used to identify the mutex in planned future debug functionality.
+It is used to identify the mutex in debug functionality (see note).

 Returns NULL on failure.
 The driver creating the mutex is responsible for destroying it before the driver is unloaded.
-This function is thread-safe.